The rank of sparse random matrices: Proof of

 \begin{claim}~ With high probability, for all fixed $R\ge 1$, $\cup_{j\le R}\partial^j(v)$ induces no cycles. \end{claim}

-If $v$ survives $t$ iterations of the stripping process then at least 2 hyperedges incident with $v$ survives after $t$ iterations of the stripping process.
-Let $u$ be a neighbour of $v$ (if there is any) and let $x$ denote the hyperedge containing both $u$ and $v$.
-Let $\rho_t$ denote the probability that $u$ is incident with at least 1 hyperedge other than $x$ which survives after $t$ iterations of the stripping process.
-Note that the degree of $u$ follows the distribution from~\eqn{hatd}.
-Then, ignoring an $o(1)$ error accounting for the probability of the complement of the evens in Claims~\ref{c:neighbourhood} and~\ref{c:cycle}:
+(The proofs of Claim $6.1$ and $6.2$ can be found at the end of this section.)
+If $v$ survives $t$ iterations of the stripping process then at least two hyperedges incident with $v$ survives after $t$ iterations of the stripping process. \fixx{On the other hand, let $x$ be a hyperedge of size at least 1 and let $u$ be a vertex incident with $x$.} Let $\rho_t$ denote the probability that $u$ is incident with at least one hyperedge other than $x$ which survives after $t$ iterations of the stripping process. \fixxx{We will deduce a recursion for $\rho_t$ and then deduce $\lambda_t$ from $\rho_t$.} Note that the degree of $u$ follows the distribution from~\eqn{hatd}.
+Then, ignoring an $o_n(1)$ error accounting for the probability of the complement of the events in Claims~\ref{c:neighbourhood} and~\ref{c:cycle}:

 and

 noting that

 Consequently,